 The unemployment rate in 2018 ranged between 3.7% and 4.1%, starting at 4.1% in January and dropping to 3.9% in December.
 It’s worth noting that the unemployment rates for adult men and women increased from May to June, while unemployment rates for teens stayed steady.
 In October, the economy added 250,000 new jobs.
 Overall, in 2018, an estimated 62.9% of eligible Americans participated in the job market.

 Hiring trends in 2018 included the usage of a variety of interviewing tactics.
-Only 18% of recruiters used video interviews, while 28% utilized innovative virtual reality assessments.
+According to LinkedIn, only 18% of recruiters used video interviews, while 28% utilized innovative virtual reality assessments.
 Traditional interviewing tools were still in full force, with 59% using soft skills assessments, 54% utilizing job auditions, and 53% taking meetings in a casual setting.

-According to Talent Now, the biggest priorities for organizations in 2018 were, in order from most to least: sourcing candidates directly, building talent pools for the future, investing in automation tools, establishing a strong employer brand, and succession planning.
+According to a whitepaper published on CV Library, the biggest priorities for organizations in 2018 were, in order from most to least: sourcing candidates directly, building talent pools for the future, investing in automation tools, establishing a strong employer brand, and succession planning.

 73% of employers struggled to find relevant candidates in 2018 and the amount of time to fill a role has increased by 50% since 2010.
 Clearly, there’s room for improvement.